Cryptonaut77/poker-ledger-backend/README.md

 3. Tap the red "$" button to add a cashout
 4. Select payment method (cash, electronic, or credit)
 5. Add optional notes for record-keeping
+6. View payment methods at a glance with colored dots next to player names
+7. Tap the blue edit icon on any transaction to edit or delete it

 ### Logging Dealer Activity
 1. Navigate to the Dealers tab